 A storm storage tank will be installed beneath the grassed open space at the junction of Braidholm Road with Whitton Drive and Graffham Avenue.

 What We Are Doing

-A new offline underground storage tank will be installed beneath the grassed open space on the south side of Braidholm Road next to its junction with Whitton Drive and Graffam Avenue.
+A new offline underground storage tank will be installed beneath the grassed open space on the south side of Braidholm Road next to its junction with Whitton Drive and Graffham Avenue.

 This will alleviate pressure on the existing waste water network during extreme weather events by providing extra capacity for stormwater storage.
 The water will then be pumped back into the network when capacity allows.